 The veins, in general, collect blood containing waste material and gasses and return them to the heart.
 The blood pressure that was present in the arteries was completely depleted across the capillaries and no significant residual blood pressure remains in the veins.
 This means the veins must use an alternate mechanism for transporting blood back to the heart.

-The primary mechanism is squeezing of the veins through muscle movement.
+The primary mechanism is squeezing the veins through muscle movement.
 Overall this mechanism is called the venous pump or the skeletal-muscle pump.
 Movement of the muscles exerts pressure on the vessels causing them to constrict, forcing blood to move away from its current location.
-To insure that blood moves in the direction of the heart, veins contain valves that close when the vein is relaxed so that blood flows only toward the heart and cannot (under normal conditions) flow in the opposite direction.
+To ensure that blood moves in the direction of the heart, veins contain valves that close when the vein is relaxed so that blood flows only toward the heart and cannot (under normal conditions) flow in the opposite direction.

 After blood passes through a venule it is delivered to a very small vein.
 This vein ultimately merges with a larger vein and this process continues until the blood reaches either the anterior vena cava or the posterior vena cava.
-Blood returning from the head and upper body returns via the anterior vena cava.
+Blood returning from the head and the upper body returns via the anterior vena cava.
 Blood returning from the abdomen and lower body returns via the posterior vena cava.
 These largest veins of the body connect directly to the right atrium of the heart.

 Veins often run parallel to arteries in the body and serve to return blood from the body back to the heart.
 Veins are often located near the surface while arteries tend to be found deeper within the body.
 Exceptions can be easily found to this rule of thumb, but it is generally true.